-- You should preferably plug the adapters and devices (computer, Internet "box"...) into separate wall outlets: one for the adapter and one for the device to be connected to the HomePlug network. - If you plug both an adapter and a device into the same powerstrip, the performance (bitrate) of your network may be affected.
+- You should preferably plug the adapters and devices (computer, Internet "box"...) into separate wall outlets: one for the adapter and one for the device to be connected to the HomePlug network. - If you are using a power strip, try to avoid connecting an adapter and a device to the same power strip if possible.